 As an entrepreneur/business owner I’ve learned that no one can fully appreciate my abilities and that’s why I’ll never stop explaining how great a photographer I am.
 And with that being said, the photo below has some glaring mistakes in it.
-But pointing it out is one way I show just how great a photographer I am!
-Read on to learn how this is actually a good thing…
+But pointing it out is one way I show just how great a photographer I am.
+Not because I am perfect, but that I am able to accept that I make mistakes.

 YOU CAN’T APPRECIATE WHAT YOU CAN’T SEE